 Fourth: Probiotics may influence epigenetic changes and alter local inflammation.

 Probiotics help reduce local inflammation and reduce inflammatory cytokines which may translate to a reduction in system inflammation.

-The inflammatory cascade is implicated in the pathogenesis of metabolic syndrome and obesity.
+The inflammatory cascade is implicated in the pathogenesis of metabolic syndrome and obesity (30).

-To see weight loss while using probiotics you need to be using a high dose of probiotic.
+To see weight loss while using probiotics you need to be using a high dose of probiotics.

-For weight loss I recommend at least 300 billion CFU per serving daily for 2-3 months during the weight loss phase and coupled with dietary changes and strength training.
+For weight loss, I recommend at least 100 to 300 billion CFU per serving daily for 2-3 months during the weight loss phase and coupled with dietary changes and strength training.

 The Best Probiotic for IBS & Intestinal Issues

-Many patients also turn to probiotics for relief of certain gastrointestinal symptoms.
+Many patients also turn to probiotics for the relief of certain gastrointestinal symptoms.